 If you have a premature baby the stimulation provided by babywearing can help with their development.
 Your baby will feel calm and loved, which could help them grow and gain weight.

 Your baby spent the last nine months staying close to you.
-They're accustomed to your heartbeat and breathing.
-They're even used to how you sway when you walk.
+They're accustomed to your heartbeat, breathing your internal gurgley noises.
+They're even used to how you sway when you walk!

 The benefits of babywearing a newborn allow your baby to continue experiencing this sensation.
 They'll feel more comfortable as a result.

-London has the highest proportion of single-parent families in the UK.
+Also: London, for example, has the highest proportion of single-parent families in the UK.
 In fact, about 2.9 million families (15%) are single-parent families.
-About 86% of these families are single mothers.
+And about 86% of these families are single mothers.

 Babywearing can give you the freedom and convenience you need.
 Of course, your first priority is your baby.
 With a baby sling, that doesn't have to change.

-What about the other benefits of babywearing for mum?
-For starters, you're no longer limited to areas with space for a buddy.
-In fact, you can leave the buddy at home!
+Also, you're no longer limited to areas with space for a buggy.
+In fact, you can leave the buggy at home!
+You have the freedom to get out and about, navigate unfamiliar places or rough terrain with ease.

 Whether you're on a crowded pavement, at the shopping centre, or want to go for a hike, you have the ease and convenience of your baby sling.